What is a thermofax screen?

 Ready Made Screens can be found here.

 How will my order be shipped?
-Most orders within the US are sent via USPS priority mail.
-If you are ordering images without frames I can be cost effective to request economy first class shipping which usual costs $2.00.
+Most orders within the US are sent via USPS first class or priority mail.
 International orders will be sent via USPS first class mail unless you specifically request and pay for another method of shipping.

 What kind of paint should I use?
 If you are printing on cloth you can use thickened dyes or screen printing inks or textile paints.
 I recommend ProChem’s ProFab Textile Paint as it is highly pigmented, leaves the fabric with a lovely soft hand after heat setting, and is the perfect thickness for screen printing straight out of the jar.
 A bonus is that it is one of the less expensive high quality textile paints.